 Here are the facts:

-- LGBTQ (Lesbian, Gay, Bisexual, Transgender, Queer) students from schools with anti-homophobia school policies report significantly fewer incidents of sexual orientation related physical and verbal harassment.
+- Lesbian, Gay, Bisexual, Transgender, Queer, Two-Spirited, Plus (LGBTQ2S+) students from schools with anti-homophobia school policies report significantly fewer incidents of sexual orientation related physical, and verbal harassment.

-- LGBTQ youth are four times more likely to commit suicide than their heterosexual peers and nine time more likely when they have been rejected by their heterosexual families.
+- LGBTQ2S+ youth are four times more likely to commit suicide than their heterosexual peers and nine times more likely when they have been rejected by their heterosexual families.

-- The invisibility of a stigmatized identity forces LGBTQ individuals into making a choice and hiding and suppressing who they are or risking repercussions for “coming out”.
+- The invisibility of a stigmatized identity forces LGBTQ2S+ individuals into making a choice and hiding and suppressing who they are or risking repercussions for “coming out”.

-- Unlike other minority groups who receive support from family and friends, LGBTQ individuals are frequently rejected and shamed by their loved ones and those closest to them.
+- Unlike other minority groups who receive support from family and friends, LGBTQ2S+ individuals are frequently rejected and shamed by their loved ones and those closest to them.

 - Sexual orientation is largely misunderstood and thought to be a lifestyle choice, that one could discard.